krishnamurthypatil/Calculation/README.md

 # Due to less time, few assertions were not added.
 # Test cases are running properly as per assessment
 # Used few reporting structure as I had setup in my MAC.

+# This GIT repository is private and please let me know whom to add it to view this.